jlan84/linear-algebra-assignment/pair.md

    The `lat` and `long` columns specify the latitude and longitude of the station.

    - Merge the station data with the trip data
-   - Compute usage by counting the total users starting at a particular station divided by the dockcount
+   - Compute usage by counting the total trips starting at a particular station divided by the dockcount
    - Normalize usage to range from `0`to `1`
    - Plot the latitude and longitude of the stations as scatter points.
 Encode usage information in the size of the points in the scatterplot.